LiliaFramework/Lilia/documentation/docs/libraries/lia.chatbox.md

 ---

-### lia.chat.timestamp
+### lia.chat.timestamp(ooc)

 **Purpose**

-Returns a formatted timestamp if chat timestamps are enabled; otherwise returns an empty string.
+Returns a `"(hour)"` timestamp from `lia.time.GetHour()` when `lia.option.ChatShowTime` is enabled.
+For OOC messages a leading space is added and no trailing space is used; IC messages get a trailing space.
+When timestamps are disabled an empty string is returned.

 **Parameters**